-- Challenging problem or question (Driving Question) a question (problem) is asked that is driving students thinking and learning towards opportunities (projects) to do real work that meets the real needs of real people. - Sustained Inquiry students wondering together as they read, listen, write, investigate, and explore to learn more. - Reflection giving students time to think about their thinking. - Authenticity learning is tied to students real life as they ask questions, present their thinking, and take ownership of their learning - End Goal to give our learning away!
-The goal of learning is not to keep it to ourselves but to give it away, serving others. - Teachers weave language arts core disciplines of reading, writing, listening, speaking and thinking skills into science and social studies units at age-appropriate levels. - Intermediate school students begin to develop their logic skills as they delve deeper into the why's and how's.
+- Challenging problem or question (Driving Question) a question (problem) is asked that is driving students thinking and learning towards opportunities (projects) to do real work that meets the real needs of real people. - Sustained Inquiry students wondering and seeking understanding together as they read, listen, write, investigate, and explore to learn more. - Reflection students are given time to think about their thinking. - Authenticity learning is tied to students real life as they ask questions, present their thinking, and take ownership of their learning - End Goal?
+To give our learning away!
+The goal of learning is not to keep it to ourselves but to give it away, serving others. - Teachers weave language arts core disciplines of reading, writing, listening, speaking and thinking skills into science and social studies units at age-appropriate levels. - Upper school students further develop their thinking and logic skills as they delve deeper into the why's and how's.
+Students learn discernment as they sort out the facts and learn to debate, argue, and detect logical fallacies. - Upper School/High School students learn to write and speak persuasively and winsomely with originality and elegance.
+Students take part in internships and mentorships in our community and internationally as they begin to specialize in their research and service, preparing for a life of serving God and others using the giftings with which God has and is equipping them individually.